 Storyline – 5/10

-The story follows DARPA agent Sam Gideon, who is called up to fight for American forces after one of their space stations are invaded by the Russians, who are threatening to destroy New York unless the Americans surrender.
+The story follows DARPA agent Sam Gideon, who is called up to fight for American forces after one of their space stations is invaded by the Russians, who are threatening to destroy New York unless the Americans surrender.
 Aside from the story not being too well-conceived, the voice acting also leaves a lot to be desired; in lieu of Platinum Games tradition, I personally find.
-The voice acting in Madworld was tolerable, since not only did it incorporate a strong element of humor and a well thought out plot, but in Vanquish, there’s none of this and by that logic, it’s very much irredeemable in my opinion.
+The voice acting in Madworld was tolerable, since not only did it incorporate a strong element of humor and a well-thought-out plot, but in Vanquish, there’s none of this and by that logic, it’s very much irredeemable in my opinion.

 Originality – 5/10